-- This section takes a closer look at the style characteristics of the Equity Segment of the Pension Fund over the four quarters to 31 December 2007. - When analysing the Equity Segment's style characteristics we have used an analytical software package called Style Research Portfolio Analysis ("SRPA") provided by Style Research Limited.
+- This section takes a closer look at the style characteristics of the Equity Segment of the Pension Fund over the four quarters to 31 December 2008. - When analysing the Equity Segment's style characteristics we have used an analytical software package called Style Research Portfolio Analysis ("SRPA") provided by Style Research Limited.
 SRPA looks at the individual securities held within a portfolio at any one point in time (a "snap-shot") and uses a "bottom-up" approach to analyse the style adopted and risk taken by the investment manager.
 The snap-shot analysis is based on a detailed, multi-dimensional examination of the Equity Segment's composition at a point in time it is not based on historical returns. - The SRPA risk attribution model is different from the risk model used by Norges Bank.
-Norges Bank uses a risk model called RiskManager (developed by Riskmetrics) to measure expected tracking error. - The charts shown in Section 5.2 highlight specific style characteristics of the Equity Segment as at 31 March 2007, 30 June 2007, 30 September 2007 and 31 December 2007.
-In addition, the style characteristics as at 31 December 2005 and 31 December 2006 are also shown to highlight changes over the last three years.
+Norges Bank uses a risk model called RiskManager (developed by Riskmetrics) to measure expected tracking error. - The charts shown in Section 5.2 highlight specific style characteristics of the Equity Segment as at 31 March 2008, 30 June 2008, 30 September 2008 and 31 December 2008.
+In addition, the style characteristics as at 31 December 2006 and 31 December 2007 are also shown to highlight changes over the last three years.
 The set of charts shown in Section 5.2 emphasise the key style features of the Equity Segment in terms of any "value" tilts (represented by the first group of blue bars) and "growth" tilts (represented by the second group of green bars).
 The analysis is conducted relative to the customised benchmark of the Equity Segment of the Pension Fund.
-When interpreting SRPA outputs, tilts (represented as Standard Deviations away from the benchmark mean) greater than ± 1 but less than ± 2 are regarded as statistically significant.
-Tilts great than ± 2 are regarded as statistically very significant. - The second set of charts, shown in Section 5.3, plot the breakdown of the portfolio in terms of industry sector weightings and is again compared with the customised benchmark.
+When interpreting SRPA outputs, tilts (represented as Standard Deviations away from the benchmark mean) greater than ±1 but less than ±2 are regarded as statistically very significant. - The second set of charts, shown in Section 5.3, plot the breakdown of the portfolio in terms of industry sector weightings and is again compared with the customised benchmark.

 - The term "coverage" referred to in the charts contained within Section 5.3 is a measure of the Equity Segment's exposure to the indices against which it is benchmarked.
 The output shown in Section 5.3 indicates a coverage level of circa 80% indicating that the Equity Segment has an overlap of circa 80% with the constituents of the indices against which the Equity Segment is benchmarked.
 Please refer to Appendix C for a more detailed explanation of the term "coverage". - The market capitalisation distribution of the Pension Fund and benchmark is illustrated in the charts shown in Section 5.4.
 The first chart shows a breakdown to the largest 40%, the next 40% and smallest 20% sized companies, as measured by market capitalisation.
-The second chart shows a breakdown of the largest 80% and the smallest 20% size companies, as measured by market capitalisation, and broken down between value and growth. - The final chart shown in Section 5.5 analyses the risk profile of the Equity Segment of the Pension Fund as at 31 March 2007, 30 June 2007, 30 September 2007 and 31 December 2007 and breaks it down into its key risk Segments.
-In addition, the risk profile of the Equity Segment of the Pension Fund as at 31 December 2005 and 31 December 2006 are also shown to highlight changes over the last three years.
+The second chart shows a breakdown of the largest 80% and the smallest 20% size companies, as measured by market capitalisation, and broken down between value and growth. - The final chart shown in Section 5.5 analyses the risk profile of the Equity Segment of the Pension Fund as at 31 March 2008, 30 June 2008, 30 September 2008 and 31 December 2008 and breaks it down into its key risk Segments.
+In addition, the risk profile of the Equity Segment of the Pension Fund as at 31 December 2006 and 31 December 2007 are also shown to highlight changes over the last three years.
 For further explanation of Style Research Portfolio Analysis definitions please refer to the Appendix.

-Notes on data source:
+Notes on data sources: